dirtsimple/postmark/README.md

 * Custom post types are allowed, and plugins can use actions and filters to support custom fields or other WP data during sync.
 * Plugins' special pages (like checkout or "my account") and themes' [custom CSS](#custom-css) can be synced using [Option References](#option-references), and plugins' HTML options can be synced using [Option HTML Values](#option-html-values)
 * [Prototypes and Templating](#prototypes-and-templating): In addition to their WP post type, files can have a `Prototype`, from which they inherit properties and an optional Twig template that can generate additional static content using data from the document's front-matter.
-* Posts or pages are only updated if the size, timestamp, name, or location of an input file are changed (unless you use `--force`)
+* Posts or pages are only updated if the size, timestamp, name, location, or contents of an input file (or its prototype/template files) are changed (unless you use `--force`)
 * Works great with almost any file-watching tool (like entr, gulp, modd, reflex, guard, etc.) to update edited posts as soon as you save them, with only the actually-changed files being updated even if your tool can't pass along the changed filenames.
 * Markdown is converted using [league/commonmark](league/commonmark) with the [table](https://github.com/webuni/commonmark-table-extension#syntax) and [attribute](https://github.com/webuni/commonmark-attributes-extension#syntax) extensions, and you can add other extensions via filter.
 Markdown content can include shortcodes, too.
 (Though you may need to backslash-escape adjacent opening brackets to keep them from being treated as markdown footnote links.
 Shortcode openers or closers that are on a line by themselves will be placed outside any paragraphs, divs, tables, etc. that they break, precede, or follow.)
 * Parent posts or pages are supported (nearest `index.md` above a file becomes its parent, recursively)